 “The government and the opposition must commit to peaceful means of resolving the political crisis, instructing supporters that violence and confrontational rhetoric that could incite violence will not be tolerated.
 The international community, including neighbouring countries, must foster constructive dialogue in the country,” said Erika Guevara Rosas.

-Examples of alleged human rights violations
+Background information: Examples of alleged human rights violations

 On 19 February, Geraldine Moreno, a 23-year-old student, took part in a demonstration in the city of Valencia.
 A National Guard officer allegedly fired a rubber pellet shotgun cartridge into her face from a distance of only 30 cm.
 Geraldine died in hospital three days later.